survivejs/webpack-book/manuscript/optimizing_build/02_setting_environment_variables.md

   [16] ./app/main.css 41 bytes {1} [built]
 ```

-So we went from 141 kB to 41 kB, and finally, to 21.1 kB.
+We went from 141 kB to 41 kB, and finally, to 21.1 kB.
 The final build is a little faster than the previous one as well.

 Given this 21.1 kB can be served gzipped, it is somewhat reasonable. gzipping will drop around another 40% and it is well supported by browsers.